 The Ministry announced in January 2003 that it would raise the landing charges of airports starting April 2003.
 In response, JAL and ANA announced a plan to increase airfare that would shift the incidence of landing fees to passengers, effective in April.
-However, Minister Ougi announced that she would oppose the airfare increase based on an increase in landing fees, stating that the cost increase should be absorbed by efforts in management.
+However, Minister Ougi, in charge of transportation, announced that she would oppose the airfare increase based on an increase in landing fees, stating that the cost increase should be absorbed by efforts in management.
 (Reported in Nihon Keizai Shinbun, January 20, 2003.)
 In response, JAL and ANA announced that they defer the date of airfare increase by two months.
 Basically, the Ministry denied JAL and ANA from raising airfares due to cost increases.

 Then, in late March, JAL and ANA switched a strategy.
-They argued that the business environment had changed due to the higher jet fuel prices due to the Iraqi war, and fare increases were planned for June 2003.
+They argued that the business environment had changed due to the higher jet fuel prices as a side effect of the Iraqi war, and fare increases were planned for June 2003.
 However, this argument was rejected by the FTCJ.
 The FTCJ argued that it would be premature to judge that the business environment had changed due to the Iraqi war.
+The fuel price increase might not last long.
 Recall that JAL had promised that it would not increase the airfare unless the business environment changes drastically.
 In the end, the March plan for fare increases was scrapped.

 Finally, in April, JAL and ANA applied for fare increases on the basis of deterioration of the business environment due to SARS.
-(See JAL press release on April 28, and ANA press release on April 30.4) This was approved.
+(See JAL press release on April 28, and ANA press release on April 30.5) Then, this was approved.
 In the end, the airline companies got airfare increases (or re-winding of the airfare decreases, a condition for the JAL-JAS merger).

 This episode poses three questions.
 First, would a similar amount of pressure for airfare increases have been possible had the JAL and JAS merger not taken place a year earlier?
 Second, was the reason (justification) for the airfare increase correct?
-Third, who and on what basis the airfare increase be regulated?
+Third, who and on what basis should the airfare increase be regulated?

 First, one critical view is that, now that there are only two major airlines, an implicit collusion can be easier for them and the episode shows that it is a real threat.
 An opposing view is that what was raised is normal airfare, and most of the competition occurs at the discount airfare, so the availability and degree of discounts depends on competitive pressure, which comes from contestability (threat of new entry).
 An important part of regulation is to assure new entries.
 Second, the exchanges of the plan and rejection/approval between airline companies and the regulatory agencies (the Ministry and FTCJ) in the spring of 2003 shows inconsistencies in regulatory reasoning.
-If airlines plan to raise airfares for the justifiable reasons of cost increases that are rising for external reasons, such as landing fees and jet fuel price increases, then the plan should be permitted.
-On the other hand, if airlines apply for airfare increases on the ground that demands are lower, such as effects of SARS, then the application should be rejected.
-A shift of cost (supply curve) upward should raise the price, while a shift in demand curve (to left) should lower the price, in the competitive market.
-For this reason, the rejection of the first fare increase by the Ministry and FTCJ was wrong, and the acceptance of the second fare increase by the Ministry and FTCJ was also wrong.
-But, at the end, the airlines got fare increases that could be justified by the first reasoning.
-Would two wrong answers make one right?
+If airlines plan to raise airfares for the justifiable reasons of cost increases that are rising for external reasons, such as landing fees and jet fuel price increases, then the plan of fare increase has an economic merit.
+This can be seen as in the simple demand-supply graph, like Figure 3, where the upward shift of the supply curve, reflecting an increase in marginal costs, should result in the fare increase in the case of perfect competition.
+The airline industry is not under perfect competition, but an analogy holds.